"I See My Dream"

-Our unique addition of teal hair and orange shirt will give our girl a attention grabbing presence.
-The added touch of a dandelion brings whimsy to our portrait.
+Our unique addition of teal hair and orange shirt will give our girl additional features that grab the viewers attention .
+And the final touch of a dandelion brings whimsy to our portrait.
 It reminds us to never stop dreaming of what could be, if we just believe.

 This class is full of tips: